tfnico/prefs/README.md

   configure, and it's generally a hassle on mac)
 - Java (maybe just stick to doing that manually)

-Packages (these are installed by running puppet):
-- ruby (1.9.3 or newer because of tmuxinator)
-- vcsh
-- tmux
-- vim
-- mr
-- nodejs
-- ack-grep (ack on homebrew)
-- postgres?

-Gems (these have to be installed manually with gem install):

-sudo gem install tmuxinator

-Running puppet
-  sudo puppet apply my-machine.pp

 vcsh repositories:
 - https://github.com/tfnico/config-vim